 Opened in 2013, the Okada Museum of Art is another displaying a notable private collection, with pieces dating from antiquity to contemporary art.
 The museums extensive collection of East Asian ceramics, paintings, and sculpture is captivating with a Japanese garden, teahouse and café rounding-out what is an excellent museum.

 The quaint Hakone Venetian Glass Museum or Hakone Glass no Mori includes a landscaped garden surrounding a canal-like pond and imitation Italian buildings housing a collection of more than 100 pieces of Venetian glassware.
 While the collection may not cater to everyone’s taste, the on-site café restaurant and tranquil setting make it an enjoyable place to spend a few hours while in Hakone.

-4 / Ride the Hakone Ropeways / all year round
+4 / RIDE THE HAKONE ROPEWAYS / all year round

 Hakone boasts two ropeways, both of which afford fantastic views of Mount Fuji on clear days.
 The first of those is the suitably named:

 The more popular of the two ropeways, the Hakone Ropeway – pictured in the two images above – operates from Sounzan Station to Togendai Station with the stations of Owakudani and Ubako in-between.
 Gondolas depart every minute and can carry up to 18 people on a journey which, from one end to the other takes around 35 minutes.
 Visitors wanting to access the Hakone Open-Air Museum – see above for details – along with Owakudani or Ashinoko (Ashi Lake) – see below – can do so riding this ropeway.
 On a clear day the ropeway affords great views of Fuji but it should be noted that poor weather, maintenance and increased volcanic activity can lead to unexpected closure of the ropeway.

 Hakone Komagatake Ropeway

 Running from Hakone-En Station on the shores of Lake Ashi to the Komagatake Chojo Station, the Hakone Komagatake Ropeway transports passengers close to the Komagatake peak of Mount Hakone.
 Much like the Hakone Ropeway, when weather conditions are favourable the ropeway affords fantastic views of Fuji along with Ashinoko lying below.

 Nearby Komagatake Chojo Station, the Hakone Motostumiya Shrine is a notable feature while walking trails span-out and lead back down to the lake or across to Owakudani Station – on the Hakone Ropeway – and ultimately, all the way back down to Sounzan Station.

-5 / Owakudani / all year round
+5 / OWAKUDANI / all year round

 Accessible via the Hakone Ropeway, Owakudani is a dramatic volanic zone, characterised by boiling hot springs, hot rivers and sulfurous clouds drifting through the valley.
 The area was formed around 3000 years ago when the Hakone volcano last erupted.
 Today, it draws many visitors who come to experience a landscape they will rarely have the chance to visit – and so close to major urban centres!
 Walking trails lead around the volcanic zone with restaurants and souvenir shops also available.
 On a clear day, visitors can enjoy another fantastic view of Fuji from Owakudani.

 Accessible from Hakone using the Hakone Tozan Railway and then the Hakone Ropeway, ‘Ashinoko’ or Ashi Lake is a popular destination known for its beautiful view of Fuji and famous red ‘torii’ of Hakone Shrine.
 When planning a visit to Ashinoko it should be noted that if the weather is overcast or its raining there may well be no view of the mountain.
 Yet on a clear day, the view is beautiful and allows for some terrific photography.
 Two companies operate sightseeing boats on the lake.
 Expect to pay around JPY1000 with cruises lasting a relatively short 30 minutes.

 Hidden within forest on the shore of Ashinoko, the Hakone Shrine is one of two Shinto shrines in the immediate area – the other being the Hakone Motostumiya Shrine accessible using the Komagatake Ropeway.
 While Hakone Shrine is shielded by the forest trees, its location is revealed by the large red ‘torii’ gate sitting in the waters of Ashinoko.
 From that point, a steeply ascending staircase leads into the forest and onto the shrine, flanked by lanterns and tall cedars.

 First consecrated in 757, the shrine was originally positioned near the summit of Komagatake but relocated to its current location in 1667.
 In-keeping with almost all Shinto complexes, the main shrine will be closed at night but the surrounding grounds are always accessible.

-8 / Hakone Tozan Railway / best: spring to autumn
+8 / HAKONE TOZAN RAILWAY / best: spring to autumn

 Running from Hakone-Yumoto Station – in central Hakone – to Gora Station, the Hakone Tozan Railway is an enjoyable 35-minute ride on Japan’s oldest mountain train line.
 In doing so, the raiwaly provides access to and from the Hakone Ropeway – ascending to Ashinoko via Owakudani.
 The railway is single track and in door to ascend the steep mountain incline, requires three switchbacks when the train pulls inside a side yard in order to switch tracks and continue onward.

 Particularly beautiful in June and July when ‘ajisai’ (hydrangeas) line the tracks, and again in late-October to November when the stunning autumn leaves take hold, riding the Hakone Tozan Railway is a fun and relaxing experience.

-9 / Hakone Tokaido Checkpoint / all year round
+9 / HAKONE TOKAIDO CHECKPOINT / all year round

 During the Edo Period (1603-1868) the ‘Tokaido’ was one of five major routes connecting Tokyo – then called Edo – with the old capital of Kyoto.
 Of those five routes – which also included the ‘Nakasendo’ – the Tokaido carried the most trade.
 As such, movement along the route was tightly monitored, controlled and of course, taxed.
 The Hakone Tokaido Checkpoint is a recent but beautifully executed reconstruction of a former checkpoint that once stood in Hakone.

 Located along the shore of Ashinoko, the reconstruction includes replicas of the Edo Period gates, fences, a look-out tower and quarters for the officers and soldiers once stationed there.